CESNET/perun/perun-db/README.md

 ### Oracle to Postgres ###

-* You can use _export_oracle_to_postgres.pl_ perl script to move all your data.
-If table name is passed to script, only one table with such name is exported.
+* You can use _export_oracle_to_postgres.pl_ perl script to get all your data.
+* If table name is passed to the script, only one table with such name is exported.
 * Before running script, _user_ and _pwd_ properties in it must be manually set to access your Oracle DB.
 * All dumped data are automatically converted to Postgres compliant insert statements and sequence counters are set to match actual DB data.
+* As result you'll get _DB_data.sql_ file containing all your data as inserts for Postgres.
 * Script uses file _table_order_ to ensure, that inserts are in right order.
-* You will get _DB_data.sql_ file containing all data as inserts for Postgres.

 ### Postgres to Oracle ###